BakerJr1904/Rebasing-with-Squashing/README.md

 ### First lets look at the difference between squash and rebase?
 Squash does not touch your source branch, and creates a single commit where you want.<br/>
 Rebase allows you to go on on the same source branch with a cleaner history.<br/>
+As a general rule, when merging a pull request from a feature branch with a messy commit history, you should squash your commits.
+There